Start talking about illegal drugs, and whether you mean to or not, you’ll soon start talking about the economy.

 We ask Alex why he thinks people take up drug dealing.
 “Why wouldn’t you?” he replies.
 “You’re young, you need money...”

 Some people might think this all sounds rather cavalier.
 But dig a little deeper, and there seems to be something more to it.
-When Alex describes drugs as “recession proof” we can’t help but think that, like us, that he’s the right sort of age to have been entering the job market around the same time as the 2008 financial crash.
+When Alex describes drugs as “recession proof” we can’t help but think that, like us, he’s the right sort of age to have been entering the job market around the same time as the 2008 financial crash.

 The same time, in other words, when thousands of people lost their jobs, thousands of businesses stopped hiring and unemployment rose to its highest level since 1995, with 8.5 percent of the population unable to get a job.
 And those figures don’t factor in the millions of people who were working but ‘underemployed’ - the term used to describe someone who is either working fewer hours than they’d like to, or whose work consists of tasks and/or salary below their skill set.

 During the recession, the impact on employment options was worse for the people lowest down the socioeconomic ladder.
-And while not all drug dealers come from poorer backgrounds, researchers have found “a clear connection between poverty and entrance into the drug market”, which they say is because the poorer you are, the more likely you are to “legitimise drug dealing as a viable alternative method of acquiring money and social capital.”
+While not all drug dealers come from poorer backgrounds, researchers have found “a clear connection between poverty and entrance into the drug market”, which they say is because the poorer you are, the more likely you are to “legitimise drug dealing as a viable alternative method of acquiring money and social capital.”

 Alex says pretty much the same thing.
 Young people from poorer backgrounds, he thinks, see drug dealing “as a way out, a way to make that money, to better your situation”.